parinchaipunya/parinchaipunya.github.io/_posts/2025-11-11-MEA_Course_Overview.md

 ### Monday 17 November 2025

 #### Morning (08h30--11h30)
-Introduction to optimization.
-Local and global solutions.
-Linear and quadratic programs.
-Convexity.
-Deterministic modeling of economic dispatch in single and multiple time-steps.
-Deterministic modeling of transmission expansion.
+This course introduces the foundations of optimization, emphasizing how decision variables, objectives, and constraints are formulated.
+We discuss local and global solutions, highlighting why this distinction matters in nonconvex problems.
+Core problem classes such as linear, quadratic and convex programs are presented as practical and widely used models.
+We then illustrate these ideas through deterministic models in power systems: economic dispatch in single and multiple time-step settings, and transmission expansion planning which help improve network capabilities under the balance of investment and load shedding.

 [Slides 1]({{ site.baseurl }}/assets/2025_mea/optim_part1.pdf)
 [Slides 2]({{ site.baseurl }}/assets/2025_mea/optim_part2.pdf)